migramirez2/Harmony-ONE/progress/julia-nai.md

 I worked on the Onescriptions ONES launch, gathering statistics, testing inscriptions on Avalanche, and developing minimal on-chain security proof-of-concepts and a BTC-ONE flip prototype.
 I focused on data analysis, model training, and resume collection for the PmF project, implementing wallet lookup features using 4 digit codes, emojis, and error codes.
 I automated parsing of comments from "Who wants to be hired?" posts on Hacker News, manually collected 500 resumes for GPT analysis, and researched additional resume sources to expand the dataset.

+I researched voice AI models particularly focusing on those capable of processing unlabeled data such as vave2vec and looking into papers experimenting with the impact of more unlabeled data on model quality.
+I concluded that the largest novel application that we could pursue would be a LLM analogue operating purely on unlabeled voice data (a voice to voice model rather than a voice to transcription to text to synthesis flow).
+The feasibility of this project was determined to be outside of our 3 month scope as existing implimentations were not compelling enough, especially on our available dataset.

 ---

 2024-03-31 Sun: [3 hours] Compared first 100 Lever resumes for System Engineer with hard requirements.